-- a.
-While we believe in the holy catholic Church and therefore accept the ordination of ministers outside of the CREC, it is both wise and proper for their credentials to be examined.
+a) While we believe in the holy catholic Church and therefore accept the ordination of ministers outside of the CREC, it is both wise and proper for their credentials to be examined.
 It is recommended, though not obligatory, that CREC churches seek the wisdom of the broader church in assessing these credentials.
 Assessing the credentials and views of an ordained minister is not the same process as an ordination examination and is not to be as comprehensive.
 The aim in examining a transferring minister is to assist the local congregation in confirming orthodoxy and competence.

-Session and delegation of an incoming congregation shall normally be examined in accordance with Constitution Article III.J. - i.
-When the church desires to call a man to the office of pastor who was ordained outside of the CREC or who is not a minister in the CREC, the elders of the church shall inform the Presiding Minister.
+- i.
+When the church desires to call a man to the office of pastor who was ordained outside of the CREC or who is not a minister in the CREC, the elders of the church shall inform the Presiding Minister. - ii.

-- ii.
 The Presiding Minister will facilitate the ministerial credentials examination by appointing a committee composed of three CREC presbyters.
 This may take place at a time determined by the Presiding Minister, in coordination with the local church elders. - iii.
 The Committee will provide a report of its decision and any other recommendations to the Presiding Minister of the Presbytery and to the elders of the local congregation.
 If the Committee recommends the call of the minister, the church may proceed with the call.
 At the next Presbytery, the minister will then be received into the CREC as an ordained minister with a report from the Committee and an opportunity for a brief examination on the floor of the Presbytery.
 If the session determines to proceed with the call against the recommendation of the Committee, then the session is to indicate in writing to the Presiding Minister their reasons for disregarding the recommendation.
-The Presiding Minister will, in that case, evaluate the criteria of the session to determine if there is egregious sin involved on the part of the session, and may proceed as per Article IV.D.3 of the Constitution.
-This process of assessing the credentials of a minister being called to a CRE church is described fully in the Guidelines document and Instructions for Presbytery Ordination Exams and Related Matters of Ordination (Appendix B). - 5.
-The Ordination of Elders Not Recognized in the CREC as Pastors ("Ruling Elders") - a.
+The Presiding Minister will, in that case, evaluate the criteria of the session to determine if there is egregious sin involved on the part of the session, and may proceed as per Article IV.D.3 of the Constitution. - iv.
+This process of assessing the credentials of a minister being called to a CREC church is described fully in the document Guidelines and Instructions for the Presbytery Ordination Exams and Related Matters of Ordination (Appendix B).

+5. The Ordination of Elders Not Recognized in the CREC as Pastors ("Ruling Elders")

 The presbytery is not involved in the process of a "ruling elder's" examination or ordination.
 Nevertheless, since all elders are required to perform the same primary function of ruling and overseeing the church as do pastors, a similar standard of Biblical and doctrinal knowledge should be encouraged.

-Article XII: Recognition of Ordained Ministers
+Article XII.
+Recognition of Ordained Ministers